Armored Heart: Tamed Soul

 Celia opened her mouth to object, but Gella cut her off.
 “Not to drag you back if you decide to leave, but to bring you back on her pegasus if you decide to accept.”
 She smiled at Celia’s confused expression.
 “We flew here while you were in a magical sleep.
 New Gyr is a week away by road.
 Over air, it's only six hours.
 You can stay overnight in the city and still return tomorrow, if you decide to,” Gella said evenly.

-With that, she stood, placing the ink, brush, writing instrument, and contract all back into her no-place, leaving just the bracelet.
+With that, she stood, placing the ink, brush, writing instrument, and contract all back into her no-space, leaving just the bracelet.
 She gestured for Celia to turn around, and fingers brushed the back of the warrior’s neck.
 The light weight of the collar fell away.
-“I can't do anything about the fey, mind you,” she warned.
+“I can't do anything about the fae, mind you,” she warned.
 “They have your Name, and barring exceptions that are difficult to arrange, you cannot reclaim it from them.
-Lauren will be able to tell me if they charm you again, but if they stop her, too...”
-She trailed off, and Celia saw honest concern on Gella's face.
+Lauren will be able to tell me if they charm you again, but if they stop her, too…” She trailed off, and Celia saw honest concern on Gella's face.

 “I'll be careful, and I'll stay in the city center.
 Mary and Samuel would stick out like a sore thumb there,” Celia said, unsure why she was bothering to soothe Gella's concern.
 This might be the last time I see her.
-Why am I worried about that? she thought in bewilderment.
+Why am I worried about that?
+She thought in bewilderment.

 Celia arched her eyebrow.
 “Like you recruited me?”